TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/scanner-installation.md

 # Azure Information Protection - Scanner Installation

-If you are upgrading and not performing a clean installation, please make sure you have followed the guidelines for upgrading the scanner: [Upgrading the Azure Information Protection scanner]( https://docs.microsoft.com/azure/information-protection/rms-client/client-admin-guide#upgrading-the-azure-information-protection-scanner)
+If you are upgrading and not performing a clean installation, please make sure you have followed the guidelines for [upgrading the Azure Information Protection scanner]( https://docs.microsoft.com/azure/information-protection/rms-client/client-admin-guide#upgrading-the-azure-information-protection-scanner).

-If you need to use alternative configurations due to one of the below reasons:
+An alternate configuration is needed for any of the below reasons:

 * Servers are not allowed Internet connectivity
 * You cannot be granted Sysadmin or databases must be created and configured manually
 * Service accounts cannot be granted the Log on locally right
 * Service accounts cannot be synchronized to Azure Active Directory but servers have Internet connectivity

-Please review the following documentation: [Deploying the scanner with alternative configurations](https://docs.microsoft.com/azure/information-protection/deploy-aip-scanner#deploying-the-scanner-with-alternative-configurations)
+Use the steps to [deploy the scanner with alternative configurations](https://docs.microsoft.com/azure/information-protection/deploy-aip-scanner#deploying-the-scanner-with-alternative-configurations).

-If you still experience issues, please export the scanner logs and add them to your ticket
+If you still experience issues, please export the scanner logs and add them to your ticket.

 ### How to export Azure Information Protection Scanner logs